mrockall/mike-and-ciara-get-married/README.md

 docker compose up

 # To edit the credentials within the container
-docker exec -it wedding-trivia-web-1 bin/rails credentials:edit
+docker compose exec web bin/rails credentials:edit

 # Use this to run normal rails commands.
 Will spawn a new container and leave it.
 docker compose run web CMD